kantooon/ScheduleViewer/README.txt

 To display flights according to your criteria, fill in the fields which you want the results filtered on, and click Show().
-Other operations on the database will be implemented soon.
 See Help -> Help for additional instructions.

 Known issues:
 =============
-Export only works for the whole database and is very slow.
 If you order the table by a column other than id and then apply filters, the table will be corrupted.
 To solve this, simply order by id again, then order by the column you want.